This page was last updated on October 17, 2025.

 If you use QLab for video, however, the graphics processing capability of your Mac is very important and in keeping with the theme of this section of the manual, what you need depends entirely upon what you’re trying to accomplish.

 All Apple Silicon Macs have integrated graphics processors, which means that the graphics processor is built into the same physical package as the regular processor and is therefore not removable or replaceable.
 Historically, integrated graphics processors offered fairly lackluster performance and were not recommended for serious video use.
-The Apple Silicon integrated graphics system, on the other hand, uses a novel design which is profoundly more powerful than Intel’s integrated graphics processors.
+The Apple Silicon integrated graphics system, on the other hand, uses a novel design which is profoundly more powerful than older integrated graphics processors.
 Additionally, Apple Silicon processors include dedicated circuitry for video decoding, making them the best possible choice for video performance.

 The overall, general performance of Apple Silicon graphics scales with price; the more expensive the Mac, the better its graphics performance will be.